Skip to main content

 External zoneWired WAN, 4G, VPNwan

-This can be a port or port range such as 8000-9000.
-If the external port is empty, this represents the DMZ (Demilitarized Zone) function.
+External PortThis can be a port or port range, for example, 8000-9000.
+When both external and internal ports are empty, this indicates a DMZ (Demilitarized Zone) function.Null

-Internal ZoneLAN namelan
+Internal ZoneLAN Namelan

 NAT DMZ